How To Establish A Health Tourism Company in Turkey?

 Mandatory Obligations

-• To keep all documents related to their activities in accordance with the relevant legislation for the periods specified.
+• To keep all documents related to their activities for the periods specified in the relevant legislation.

 These obligations, which are stipulated by the health tourism intermediary, are also another requirement for obtaining the international health tourism authorization certificate.